Rising-Stars-by-Sunshine/-stats201-Shiran-PS2/README.md

 All data files are stored within the `data` directory.
 * `Explanation_Data.txt`: Contains the raw content of all queried tweets.
 * `PS2_Data.txt`: Contains the number of queried tweets for each day from Jan 1st 2013 to Dec 31st 2022.
 Days without queried tweets are not shown.
-* `Monthly_Predict.txt`: Contains predictions of the number of queried tweets by months according to the prediction model.
-* `Daily_Predict.txt`: Contains predictions of the number of queried tweets by days according to the prediction model.

 ## Code
 All code files are stored within the `code` directory.